 What better time to splurge with double the decadence than the week before Thanksgiving?
 On Wednesday I shared a slice of Cranberry Orange Juice Bread, and to keep the Thanksgiving theme rolling, today I’m diving headfirst into dessert with Puff Pastry Cornucopias filled with Pumpkin-Coconut Mousse.

-Those golden brown beauties up above are entirely edible.
-They’re made by wrapping store-bought puff pastry – every chef’s secret weapon – around ice cream cones to create a characteristic cornucopia shape.
-After a quick bake in the oven, the cones are removed, revealing perfectly puffed pastry.
-But the edible fun doesn’t end there…
+These golden brown beauties are entirely edible and are made by wrapping store-bought puff pastry – every chef’s secret weapon – around ice cream cones to create a characteristic cornucopia shape.
+Sound challenging?
+It’s easier than you might think!
+Tune in to the video below to learn how to go from puff pastry to edible centerpiece in no time flat.

 But this isn’t just any other Turkey Day dessert.
 This is a confection inspired by the talented team over at The Chew, ABC’s hit talkshow starring hosts Mario Batali, Michael Symon, Clinton Kelly, Carla Hall and Daphne Oz.